nextflow-io/training/docs/basic_training/containers.md

     salmon index -t $PWD/data/ggal/transcriptome.fa -i transcript-index
 ```

-Now check the content of the `transcript-index` folder by entering the command:
+You can check the content of the `transcript-index` folder by entering the command:

 ```bash
 ls -la transcript-index